Machine Unlearning of Features and Labels

 \end{proof}

-With the help of \cref{lem:appdx-lazy_bounds}, we can proceed to prove the update bounds of \cref{thm:thm1}.
-Our proof is structured in two parts, where we start with investigating the first case and then proceed with the second case of the theorem.
+We proceed to prove the update bounds of \cref{thm:thm1}.
+The proof is structured in two parts, where we start with investigating the first case and then proceed with the second case of the theorem.